spatie/searchindex/README.md

 ```

-You can publish the config file of the package using artisan
+You can publish the config file of the package using artisan.

 ```bash
 php artisan config:publish spatie/searchindex